 Dolphins Have Incredibly Strong Snouts

 The snout of a dolphin is ridiculously strong.
-It is bony and hard which makes it the perfect vessel for attack a shark.
-In fact, when they are attacking a shark, they use their snout as a means of defense.
+It is bony and hard which makes it the perfect vessel for attacking a shark.
+In fact, when they are attacking a shark, they use their snout as a means of defence.

 Sharks are fearful of their snouts not only because of the extreme sharpness and power behind them but because of how a dolphin attacks them.